maxx1128/Webdev-Study-Notes/accessibility/WCAGStandards.md

 Ensure users have enough time to read the content.

-Users should we told about the amount of time that needs to pass until a timeout that would cause any form of data loss.
+Users should be told about the amount of time that needs to pass until a timeout that would cause any form of data loss.
 The limit should be conveyed in real-time if possible.
 The exception is if it preserves data for at least 20 hours afterward.

 ### Seizures and Physical Reactions

 Content shouldn't cause these things.
 Duh.

-Users should be able to disable any content with any kind of motion animation unless it is essential to function or information
+Users should be able to disable any content with any kind of motion animation unless it is essential to function or information.

 ### Input Modalities